Samko566/Gamesmarket/README.md

 # Gamesmarket
 ## Testing docker - backend(.net + mssqp) + client(react(vite)) + proxy(nginx)
-Problem with running front and back together with nginx redirect
+Problem with displaying images on the frontend

 ## Running the Project with docker.